bowd/bowd.io/src/pages/leonardo-heaps-and-math/index.md

 \textrm{(4) } x_0 = 0 \iff x_1 = 1
 $

 Let's break it down.
-(1) stays the same as before, number (2) and (3) ensure not only that the sequence is monotonically increasing but that two consecutive indices will _only_ occur at the beginning of the sequence.
-(4) is a little helper condition that states that we only use $L_0$ if we've already used $L_1$.
+The first condition stays the same as before.
+The 2nd and 3rd ensure not only that the sequence is monotonically increasing but that two consecutive indices will _only_ occur at the beginning of the sequence.
+The 4th is a little helper condition that enforces $0$ to be part of the sequence only if $1$ already is.
+It helps us have a single valid transition when neither $0, L_0 = 1$ or $1, L_1 = 1$ are part of the sequence for $n$ and we're transitioning to $n+1$.

-For our induction we say that for $n=0$ all four statements hold true.
-Now we need to prove for $n+1$.
-This becomes trivial after the observation I made above because if we take as true that there's a sequence $x_k$ that satisfies all four conditions we have only these cases:
+For the induction part we say that for $n=0$, the empty sequence fulfils all conditions.
+Now we need to prove that for any $n$ with a sequence $x_k$, fulfilling the conditions, there's a sequence $y_l$ fulfilling the same conditions for $n+1$.
+This becomes trivial after the observations I made above, when looking at the changes in structure between consecutive values of $n$.
+We have these cases:

-1. $x_1$ = $x_0$ + 1
+1. $x_1$ = $x_0$ + 1, the first two elements of $x$ are consecutive

 If that's the case we can defined a sequence $y$ with $k-1$ elements. $y_0 = x_1 + 1$ and $y_i = x_i+1, i > 0$.
 It follows that: